Narcissistic Parents: Signs and Coping Strategies

 7. Re-parent yourself: As an adult, you can “re-parent” yourself by nurturing the inner child who felt neglected by a narcissistic parent.

-This means developing self-love, self-acceptance, and self-compassion, and addressing your emotional needs healthily and balanced.
+This means cultivating self-love, self-acceptance, and self-compassion while addressing your emotional needs in a healthy and balanced way.

 8. Seek professional help: If you’re dealing with the effects of narcissistic parenting, think about consulting a mental health professional who specializes in helping adult children of narcissists.

-Therapy offers a safe, supportive space that allows you to explore your past and learn new skills for healing and growth.
+Therapy provides a comfortable and supportive environment where you can reflect on your past and develop new skills for healing and personal growth.

 Final Thoughts